zackhanni/Soma-website-classic/_posts/2015-08-02-rates-services.md

 Includes engineer, recording, mixing, mastering and file transfers for duration of time booked.

-Bulk Rate $400 for 10 hours (Time can be split across sessions)
+Bulk Rate $400 for 10 hours (Time can be split across sessions.
+Expires after 1 year.)

 **_All work must be done during studio time_**